-We encourage you to let Civil Defence know what is happening so they can support you if required.
-Contact information during an emergency will be on the home page of this website
+We encourage you to let us know what is happening so we can support you if needed.
+Contact information during an emergency will be on the homepage of this website.

 To help you look after people Civil Defence may:

-If approved purchases are made, receipts will be required when requesting reimbursement.
+If you make any approved purchases, you'll need receipts to request reimbursement.
 Unless approved by Civil Defence, any costs incurred remain with individuals.

 Work and Income may also be able to help with costs in an emergency.
 There is a set daily rate for the recovery costs that may be available for those hosting evacuees, payment for food, clothing, and bedding costs may be available, and people may be able to claim for loss of income.